cburgmer/json-path-comparison/FAQ.md

 The consensus gives the community an opportunity to move away in cases that are doubtful or considered inconsistent and incorrect.

-## Should I be forced to implement a certain interpretation if I don't agree with it?

-We think not.
-The point of the consensus is to create room for alignment.
-If a different solution exists, we would hope for a lively discussion and, given it is deemed better, that eventually the majority of implementations will move towards the better solution.

 ## How do you handle differences in implementations when calculating the consensus?